DevTweets/tweet-app/notes.md

 # Tweet App - Avalanche
 ## User Stories
 As a user
-I want to get a tweet by pressing a button
+I want to get a tweet by entering a keyword and pressing a button So that I know the program is working...

-So that I know the program is working...
+DEBUG=myapp:* npm start